-The legend of the black-eye peas goes back to the Civil War.
-The Union troops apparently ruined all of the southern crops except the black-eyed peas.
+The legend of the black-eye peas goes back to the Civil War days.
+The northern troops apparently ruined all of the southern crops except the black-eyed peas.

-"So, the South had a bunch of black-eyed peas, and that's all they had to eat for a while," Dish Society owner Aaron Lyons told ABC13 in 2014.
+"So, the south had a bunch of black-eyed peas and that's all they had to kind of eat for a while," explained Dish Society owner Aaron Lyons.
 "It represents good luck and humble beginnings."

 According to Lyons, there's no better day than New Year 's Day to eat your veggies.
 Sauerkraut is a German tradition.
 The Irish eat cabbage.
 Texas does collard greens.

-"They're green, so they obviously represent money, wealth, prosperity," Lyons said.
+"They're green, so they obviously represent money, wealth, prosperity."